 Each floor houses a different school year, with reception on the ground floor, allowing direct access to external play areas, Year 1 on the first floor and Year 2 on the second floor.
 They each feature 3 No. 56m² classrooms with hat & coat pegs, dedicated wet areas, storage facilities with sliding doors and Smartshade blinds for use with the interactive whiteboards.
 A large lobby and corridor area joins the ground floor Classrooms with adjacent staff & pupil WC's, Plant room, Cleaners' room, 2 No. Staircases and a 3 storey DDA compliant platform lift.
 The first floor layout features the same 3 No. Classrooms, pupil WC's and Staff Offices layout.
 The top floor of the building features glazed domed roof lights for improved natural lighting to the corridor area, 3 No. classrooms, 2 No. Small Group rooms and the addition of 2 manual roof access hatches.
 These are operated with retractable ladders allowing safe access onto the roof.
 The building incorporates an 1,110mm high parapet wall to the full perimeter of the roof to obscure roof-mounted plant including photovoltaics.
 The parapet also allows safe access around the roof area for future maintenance without the need of a Roof Mansafe System.

-Due to the size of the project, and restricted site access, a 200t crane was required to lift the modules in to position.
+Due to the size of the modular building project, and restricted site access, a 200t crane was required to lift the modules into position.
 This resulted in the adjacent road being closed for 4 days.
 The road closure was pre-planned in conjunction with the Royal Borough of Greenwich Highways Department to minimise disruption to the school & local community and the delivery & installation took place during the school's half term.

 To deliver 36 No. modules in just 4 days in a busy residential area is an impressive feat which the School and Local Authority were extremely happy with.
 Not only was this efficient, but the entire project took Module-AR just 20 weeks to manufacture, and install and complete on site.